Erie Dog Bite Injury Lawyer

 How Our Lawyers Can Help

-Dog owners may have a few potential defenses they can use in a case involving a dog attack.
+Dog owners in Erie County may have a few potential defenses they can use in a case involving a dog attack.
 The dog owner can allege that the victim was partially to blame for the injury, from instigating the attack, annoying the animal, or trespassing.
 As a victim, it is your job to prove to the courts that you were at least 50% or less to blame for the attack.
 Based on Pennsylvania’s modified comparative negligence rule, a plaintiff must be less than 51% at fault to qualify for compensation.
 A good lawyer can be a great asset in proving fault.

 Erie Dog Bite Attorneys – Free Consultations!